 Please note that as of July 2020, students are no longer required to register to complete a CCPT test for their English and math placements.
 The Faculty of Liberal Arts and Sciences and Innovative Learning will be using admissions data and/or high school grades to place students into their first semester English and math courses.

 We have put together some frequently asked questions below so you have all the information for online testing.
+Please note that calculators are not allowed to be used for any admissions testing.

 - What resources do I require to test?

 Students will require a reliable internet connection, a computer (desktop or laptop) , a webcam, a microphone and a private and quiet place to test.
 Please note that Chromebooks, tablets or smartphones are not allowed to be used to complete testing with a live proctor using Examity.
 We recommend using an ethernet cord for the strongest internet signal.
 A private room can be your bedroom, or living room, as long as there are no people or distractions around.
+Please note that calculators are not allowed for admissions testing.

 - Can I test my system to ensure I have the necessary requirements?